RICHARD PRINCE "FULTON RYDER AFTER DARK" 2012

 Richard Prince (b.
-1949) is one of the most innovative, influential and polemic American artists.
-Whether you associate him with The Pictures Generation, post-modernism or appropriation art, his contribution is undeniable.
+1949) is one of the most innovative and polemic American artists.
+Whether you associate him with The Pictures Generation, Post-Modernism, or appropriation art, his contribution is undeniable.

-Prince has worked in a variety of formats over the course of his career, yet each of his provocative series shares a similar approach: extract an element from the American vernacular and/or visual culture and then elevate it and embrace it.
-In many ways he is the best successor to Marcel Duchamp.
+Prince has worked in a variety of formats over the course of his career, yet each of his series shares a similar approach: extract an element from America's visual culture and elevate it similar to Duchamp's urinal.

 Questions about this piece?
 Contact us or call 1.416.704.1720